AckerlyXu/heima/articles/media-services/media-services-dotnet-generate-thumbnail-with-mes.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-origin.date: 07/14/2017
+origin.date: 09/08/2017
-ms.date: 08/07/2017
+ms.date: 09/25/2017
-ms.author: v-haiqya
+ms.author: v-johch

 ---
 # How to generate thumbnails using Media Encoder Standard with .NET

-You can use Media Encoder Standard to generate one or more thumbnails from your input video in JPEG, PNG, or BMP image file formats.
+You can use Media Encoder Standard to generate one or more thumbnails from your input video in [JPEG](https://en.wikipedia.org/wiki/JPEG), [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), or [BMP](https://en.wikipedia.org/wiki/BMP_file_format) image file formats.
 You can submit Tasks that produce only images, or you can combine thumbnail generation with encoding.
 This topic provides a few sample XML and JSON thumbnail presets for such scenarios.
 At the end of the topic, there is a [sample code](#code_sample) that shows how to use the Media Services .NET SDK to accomplish the encoding task.

 For more details on the elements that are used in sample presets, you should review [Media Encoder Standard schema](media-services-mes-schema.md).

 Make sure to review the [Considerations](media-services-dotnet-generate-thumbnail-with-mes.md#considerations) section.

-## Example - single PNG file
+## Example of a "single PNG file" preset

-The following JSON and XML preset can be used to produce a single output PNG file out of the first few seconds of the input video, where the encoder makes a best-effort attempt at finding an "interesting" frame.
+The following JSON and XML preset can be used to produce a single output PNG file from the first few seconds of the input video, where the encoder makes a best-effort attempt at finding an “interesting” frame.
 Note that the output image dimensions have been set to 100%, meaning these will match the dimensions of the input video.
-Note also how the "Format" setting in "Outputs" is required to match the use of "PngLayers" in the "Codecs" section.
+Note also how the “Format” setting in "Outputs" is required to match the use of "PngLayers" in the “Codecs” section.

 ### JSON preset